Guaranteed departures for 4 or more people! Please inquire today to begin the booking process.

-We depart Havana in the morning and travel to Boca de Guama which was named because of the Taino chief Guama who put a defense against Spanish colonists.
+We depart Havana in the morning and travel southeast to Boca de Guama which was named because of the Taino chief Guama who put a noteworthy defense against Spanish colonists.
 We continue on to a small town where one of Cuba's national art and music schools operates.
 We have a fascinating visit led by a faculty member with opportunities to engage with students and staff.
 Depending on what is happening that day, we might observe a band class, talk with a sculptor or join in for a dance lesson!
 We will stop for lunch and then continue to our Casa Particular (Bed & Breakfast) accommodation in the small village of Playa Larga.
 After some time to relax or take a stroll on the beach, we start our first kayak excursion!
 With paddle in hand, you kayak on the Bay of Pigs as your guide tells exciting stories about the area.
 The two-hour session will breeze by and soon it’s time to return to the beach and dinner.

 Kayak Zapata National Park

 Museum Playa Girón, Coastal Snorkeling, Botanical Gardens in Cienfuegos, and Trinidad

 The beautiful beaches of Playa Giron await and our first stop is a prime snorkeling location full of colorful fish and healthy reefs.
 We learn about the Caribbean Sea and how Cuba has the healthiest reefs in all the region.
 After snorkeling we visit the Bay of Pigs museum to learn about the failed 1961 invasion attempt.
 Then after lunch in a local Paladar, we travel to the Jardin Botanico Cienfuegos.
 This is one of Cuba’s largest botanical gardens full of 2000 species of plants.
-A local guide joins us for another great people-to-people experience as we explore the gardens.
+A local guide joins us for another great experience supporting the Cuban people as we explore the gardens.
 An hour away the town of Trinidad will be our night destination where we will check in and then head to a local restaurant for dinner before getting a good night’s rest.